 The short version of why Chef chose the Apache license for Chef is because we defined three broad requirements for a license under which we would release open source software:

-For more detail, read the blog post about why we love open source.
+For more details, read the blog post about why we love open source.

 There are other applications out there that do things similar to Chef.
 We believe that we are different (and better) and that by choosing Chef you are choosing the best option.